litigation/litigation.github.io/README.md

 ## Forking/Pull Requests

 Pull requests are encouraged!
-Add new wrappers or more tags to existing ones.
+Add new jobs or more tags to existing ones.

 1. `bundle install`